 - Until Feb 20, 2021, Dr. Tao Li, accused by Huixiang Chen, is still in his position as a professor.
 The paper proved to be academic misconduct is still listed on Dr. Tao Li’s page.

-- Until November 2020, Dr. Tao Li was still able to represent the University of Florida to get academic invitations and traveled to China, and made academic speeches.
+- Until November 2020, Dr. Tao Li was still able to represent the University of Florida to get academic invitations and traveled to China to made academic speeches.
 The topic he presented is also from his “academic achievements” in ISCA-2019 which has been confirmed with severe academic frauds.

 - Until November 2020, the same organized academic fraud was potentially still happening.